South Australian Consolidated Acts

 (b) the ERD Court; or

-"council" means a municipal or district council within the meaning of the Local Government Act 1934 and includes a body corporate that is, by virtue of any Act, deemed to be, or vested with the powers of, a municipal or district council;
+"council" has the same meaning as in the Local Government Act 1999 and includes a body corporate that is, by virtue of any Act, deemed to be, or vested with the powers of, a council;

 "declared equipment" means—